johnalison/obsidian-notes/1-projects/Teaching/Magnetic Susceptibiliy Introduction.md

 One of our condensed matter experiments.

-Goal: Discern the low temperature magnetic behavior of a varienty of different materials.
+<u>Goal</u>: Discern the low temperature magnetic behavior of a varienty of different materials.

 Dipole in a magnetic field => torque on the magnet to align it with the direction of the magnetic field.
 Uniform magnetic field.